Bodigrim/bitvec/README.md

 One may notice that the order of the inner traversal by `i` does not matter and get tempted to run it in several parallel threads.
-In this case it is vital to switch from `Data.Bit` to `Data.Bit.ThreadSafe`, because the former is thread-unsafe with regards to writes.
+In this case it is vital to switch from `Data.Bit` to `Data.Bit.ThreadSafe`, because the former is not thread-safe with regards to writes.
 There is a moderate performance penalty (usually 10-20%) for using the thread-safe interface.